-According to tradition, Dormition Abbey on Mount Zion stands where Mary, Christ’s mother, fell asleep and was taken, body and soul, to heaven.
+According to tradition, Dormition Abbey on Mount Zion stands where the Virgin Mary, fell asleep and was taken, body and soul, to heaven.

 Note: I took the featured image from the roof of a nearby building.
 In that building, you can find Cenacle, King David’s Tomb, and Former President’s Room.

 Table of Contents

 - Check the best car rental deals at rentalcars.com.

 - Get 5% off for your next vacation at Isrotel.